allfed/allfed-integrated-model/README.md

 ```bash
 poetry run jupyter lab
 ```
-Then navigate to the `notebooks` folder, open `1.0-example-run-cheri.ipynb`, and execute each cell in order, ignoring the first cell
+Then navigate to the `notebooks` folder, run `jupyter notebook example_optimizer.ipynb`, and execute each cell in order, ignoring the first cell

 # Project Tree